gophersaurus/framework/README.md

   address: localhost:27017/mongoDatabaseName
 ```

 > Note: Referer `localhost` values currently translate as `::1`.
 Most `/etc/hosts` files have `::1` listed last after `127.0.0.1`.
 Also do not attempt to compensate for proxies or loadbalancers unless you know what your doing.
-Gophersaurus will search the HTTP `Header` for a `X-FORWARDED-FOR` value by default.
+Gophersaurus will search `Header` for a `X-FORWARDED-FOR` value by default.

 ###Style Guide